jro31/jethro-codes/_articles/projects/blocks-falling.md

 If you remember back to earlier, `clearedRows` is the state that determines our score, so it not only updates the scoreboard of our game, but it is also the value that we store in local storage to persist our player's top score.

-And in order to update `state.clearedRows`, we need to know how many rows have been completed this term.
+And in order to update `state.clearedRows`, we need to know how many rows have been completed this turn.
 That's where `numberOfCompletedRows(current(state.squares))` comes in.

 As with `isCompletedRows`, we pass in the current game board as an argument: